Down-Home Away from Home: 7 Great Farm Stays for Families

 On morning chores, help feed the horses and Highland cows, pet the miniature donkeys, and collect eggs if you can find the free-roaming chickens’ nests on this 153-acre property outside Henderson, Tennessee (about 90 miles east of Memphis).
 Turkey and deer flit through the woods, and soybeans and corn are grown on a big chunk of the land.
-Hands-on workshops (additional fees) add another dimension.
+Hands-on workshops (additional fees) and a little winery add another dimension.
 Try soapmaking, painting, and photography, or learn to create your own pasta or decorate cakes with buttercream flowers.

 Lodging: 2-bedroom house with kitchen, living room, and front porch; Airstream motor home